marhop/literate-binary/examples/zip64.md

 ## ZIP64 End Of Central Directory Locator

-The ZIP64 end of central directory locator is used to locate the ZIP64 end of central directory record which.
+The ZIP64 end of central directory locator is used to locate the ZIP64 end of central directory record.
 This record is specified in [[APPNOTE] section 4.3.15].

  1. The ZIP64 end of central directory locator signature.